dismantl/squeeler/README.md

 			 `--'
 ```

-SQueeLeR is a Microsoft SQL Server enumeration and exploitation tool written in Go.
+SQueeLeR is a Microsoft SQL Server enumeration and exploitation toolkit written in Go.
 It can perform basic enumeration of targets and linked servers and perform command execution using three different techniques.

 ## Features